-Batson described the prima facie case in a manner that compels more than mere logicality or production of some evidence.
+Batson describes a prima facie case based on more than mere logicality or production of some evidence.
 Batson identified three components of a prima facie case: (A) "[T]he defendant first must show that he is a member of a cognizable racial group and that the prosecutor has exercised peremptory challenges to remove from the venire members of the defendant's race."
 Batson, 476 U.S. at 96 (citation omitted).
 (B) "[T]he defendant is entitled to rely on the fact . . . that peremptory challenges constitute a jury selection practice that permits 'those to discriminate who are of a mind to discriminate."
 Id.
 (C) "Finally, the defendant must show that these facts and any other relevant circumstances raise an inference that the prosecutor used that practice to exclude the veniremen from the petit jury on account of their race."
 Id. (emphasis added).
-If mere logicality were sufficient, Batson would have stated that factors (A) and (B) were sufficient to establish a prima facie case.
-Using peremptory challenges to actually remove members of the defendant's cognizable racial group through a practice that permits those who wish to discriminate to do so creates a logical inference of discriminatory intent.
-But Batson recognized that more was required.
-Factor (C) requires the party to adduce additional evidence, evidence that makes the inference not just logical but sufficiently persuasive as to shift the burden of production and compel a response and to warrant a finding adverse to the striking party if that party fails to meet the shifted burden of production.
+If mere logicality were sufficient, Batson would have stated that factors (A) and (B) establish a prima facie case.
+A peremptory challenge that removes a member of the defendant's cognizable racial group through a practice that permits those who wish to discriminate to do so creates a logical inference of discriminatory intent.
+But Batson said "[t]his combination of factors . ... raises the necessary inference," id., referring to all three.
+Factor (C) requires evidence that makes the inference not just logical but sufficiently persuasive as to shift the burden of production and compel a response and to warrant a finding adverse to the striking party if that party fails to meet the shifted burden of production.

-The Court avoided a variety of problems in Batson by adopting the prima facie case requirement with a burdenshifting mechanism.
-That mechanism inherently involves establishing that a challenge was more likely than not for discriminatory reasons.
+The Court avoided a variety of problems in Batson by adopting the prima facie case requirement with a burden-shifting mechanism, which inherently involves establishing that a challenge was more likely than not for discriminatory reasons.

-Peremptory challenges would lose much of their peremptory nature if the evidentiary bar instead were set at the level of a logical inference.
+The "significant intrusion into the jury selection process" required by Batson, see J.E.B., 511 U.S. at 147 (O'Connor, J, concurring), is fully justified when evidence of discrimination preponderates given the pernicious effect of discrimination on the justice system, Johnson v.
+California, 543 U.S. \\\\, \\\ (2005) (slip op.
+10).
+Requiring reasons in the face of improbable evidence of discrimination is not.
+Doing so will "increase the possibility that biased jurors will be allowed on the jury" given that "the lawyer will often be unable to explain the intuition" about "which jurors are likely to be the least sympathetic."
+J.E.B., 511 U.S. at 148 (O'Connor, J., concurring).
+Peremptory challenges would lose much of their peremptory nature if the evidentiary bar were set at the level of a logical inference.
 Batson obviously rejected Justice Marshall's position that peremptory challenges should be banned, a position based in part on his concern that a prima facie case requires a persuasive showing.
-Batson, 476 U.S. at 105 (Marshall, J., concurring) ("defendants cannot attack the discriminatory use of peremptory challenges at all unless the challenges are so flagrant as to establish a prima facie case"); id. at 107 (urging "eliminating peremptory challenges entirely in criminal cases").
-The prima facie case requirement serves an important function under Batson, namely, to discourage meritless motions and to terminate Batson claims at the prima facie case stage (thereby preserving state law and the peremptory nature of the challenges) when the objector has not made a persuasive showing that the striking party was acting unconstitutionally.
-10
+Batson, 476 U.S. at 105 (Marshall, J., concurring) ("defendants cannot attack the discriminatory use of peremptory challenges at all unless the challenges are so flagrant as to establish a prima facie case").
+The prima facie case requirement serves an important function under Batson, namely, to discourage meritless motions and to terminate Batson claims at the prima facie case stage (thereby preserving state law, the peremptory nature of the challenges, and trial strategy) when the objector has not made a persuasive showing that the striking party was acting unconstitutionally.9/

-Using logicality as the operative test would make voir dire a far more time-consuming process.
-Scarce judicial resources would be consumed probing the state of mind of the striking party rather than answering the legal and factual questions to be decided at trial.
-The purpose of voir dire is "to identify unqualified jurors."
-Morgan v.
-Illinois, 504 U.S. 719, 729 (1992).
-The Court has cautioned against unnecessarily shifting
+Using logicality as the operative test could consume scarce judicial resources, probing the state of mind of the striking party rather than answering the legal and factual questions to be decided at trial.
+The purpose of voir dire is "to identify